-- FOR the election of each of the director nominees named in this Proxy Statement; - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2019; - FOR the approval, on an advisory basis, of the 2018 compensation of our named executive officers; - FOR a frequency period of every year for future advisory stockholder votes on named executive officer compensation.
+- FOR the election of each of the director nominees named in this Proxy Statement; - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2020; and - FOR the approval, on an advisory basis, of the 2019 compensation of our named executive officers.

-14. Could other matters be decided at the Annual Meeting?
+17. Could other matters be decided at the Annual Meeting?